 Hold up – there’s alcohol in this?
 Depending on what we’re talking about, that could be a good thing.
 But in this case, we’re turning a microscope on skin care, and everything we know about alcohol denat.

-Turns out, there’s a sneaky alcohol lurking in most of our mainstream beauty products and we didn’t even know it: denatured alcohol, or alcohol denat.
+Turns out, there is alcohol lurking in most of our mainstream beauty products and we didn’t even know it: denatured alcohol, or alcohol denat.
 Alcohol denat isn’t a filler or a fluff ingredient; it actually has a purpose in cosmetic products.
 The problem is that this ingredient can come with quite a few downsides that are, simply put, deal breakers for us.

-Let’s rewind a little – what exactly is alcohol denat?
-Denatured alcohol is commonly used in skin care to ensure formula stability, emulsify ingredients, enhance skin absorption, or to preserve the product.
+Denatured alcohol is ethanol, with additives added to it for industrial purposes.
+It is commonly used in skin care to ensure formula stability, emulsify ingredients, enhance skin absorption, or to preserve the product.

-The rub is, at its most basic function alcohol denat goes against everything healthy skin wants and needs.
-What our skin wants and needs is a healthy acid mantle, hydration, some native oils for moisture and protection, and overall balance.
+At its most basic function, alcohol denat goes against everything healthy skin wants and needs.
+Our skin needs a healthy acid mantle, hydration, some native oils for moisture and protection, and overall balance.

-Now here comes denatured alcohol, sucking the hydration right out of us and leaving skin vulnerable and exposed.
+Here comes denatured alcohol, sucking the hydration right out of our skin and leaving it vulnerable.
 We’re talking about visible skin irritation, enhanced signs of aging, and increased likelihood of a breakout.